cicciovo/homebridge-samsung-airconditioner/README.md

 # homebridge-samsung-smart-aircon
 (homebridge-samsung-aircon-8888 <= This name triggers npm spam check...)

+<p color="red">Due to the last-minute renaming of the module when being published to npm, some places, including this instruction, still had the old name stated.
+If you see the name "homebridge-samsung-aircon-8888" and you have the module installed from npm, please update them accordingly.
+This includes, you need specify the localtion for the cert when running the python script, and do not blindly follow the sample config file.
+I will update them in another day.</p>

 This is a [Homebridge](https://homebridge.io/) plugin for Samsung Smart Air Conditioner with Port 8888.
 If you have your Samsung AC working over Port 2878, please check out [this project](https://github.com/SebastianOsinski/HomebridgePluginSamsungAirConditioner).

 This allows you to control your Samsung air conditioner with HomeKit and Siri.